TrisPatt/Big-Ts-Chophouse/README.md

 ### Form Validation

-* The create reservation form is validated to accepy only dates in the future.
-The number of guests on a specific date and time is validated to check against restaurant capacity and messages are displayed to the user if the validation fails.
+* The create reservation form is validated to only accept dates in the future.
+The number of guests on a specific date and time is validated to check against restaurant capacity.
+Messages are displayed to the user if the validation fails.
+Number of guests can also not be "0".
 * The create review form is validated to only accept dates from the past.

 ## Features

 * Home page showcases a rotating carousel that contains information and links to menu, book a table and events.
-* The homepage navigation bar displaying the logo also provides links to Home, Menus, book a table and reviews.
+* The navigation bar displays the logo and also provides links to Home, Menu, reservations, reviews and events.
-* User can make an account and login from the right of the navigation bar.
+* Users can make an account and login from the right of the navigation bar.
-* When logged in, users get access to create a booking or review and update their profile
+* When logged in, users get access to create a reservation or review and update their profile.
-* Users can edit and delete their bookings and reservations
+* Users can edit and delete their reviews and reservations.
 * Every user action is accompanied by a corresponding message to ensure that users are promptly notified of any changes, updates or cancellations.

 ### Existing Features